AmalieA22/RMED901-gruppe-3/README.md

 You will also find a markdown report, detailing what we did, how we did it and why we did it for each script.

 tidying_data.R tidies and wrangles the data by removing unnessecary columns, making new values, joining the datasets and makes a dataset that can be analyzed and plotted called data_wrangled.
 We also do some stratifications and explore the data in this script.
-This corresponds to days 5 & 6 of the exam.
+This corresponds to days 5 & 6 of the course.

-plotting_data.R creates a set of plots from data_wrangled.
-This corresponds to day 7 of the exam.
+plotting_data.R creates 6 plots from data_wrangled.
+This corresponds to day 7 of the course.

-analysis_of_data.R does a set of analysis on data_wrangled.
-This correspons to day 8 of the exam.
+analysis_of_data.R performs 4 analysis on data_wrangled.
+This corresponds to day 8 of the exam.

 full_script.R includes just about all the code we have written as part of the exam, including some of our trial and error to produce the pipelines.